vijay03/cs360v-f21/Lab1.md

 ## Contact Details

 Reach out to the TA in case of any difficulties.
-You can post a public question on pizza: chances are, your fellow students have already seen it and can help you.
+You can post a public question on Piazza: chances are, your fellow students have already seen it and can help you.
 If you want to share code with the TAs, use a private Piazza question.